 Reverse GitOps - KubeCon Co-located Event (23 March 2026)

-KubeCon EU 2026 co-located session · Slides: PDF, Repo · Recording
+KubeCon EU 2026 co-located session · Slides: PDF, Repo · Watch on YouTube

 GitOps is well understood in one direction: desired state in Git, applied to a cluster.
 But what happens when you need it to work in reverse?
 When the cluster (or an operator) needs to write state back to Git?
 I introduced the concept of Reverse GitOps and walked through why it matters, where the current tooling falls short, and what a proper implementation looks like.